ibm-cloud-docs/Registry/registry_faq.md

 When you remove a namespace, any images that are stored in that namespace are also deleted.
 This action cannot be undone.
 {: attention}

+## How do I access my {{site.data.keyword.registryshort}} namespaces?
+{: #faq_access}
+{: faq}

+You can access your {{site.data.keyword.registrylong_notm}} namespaces in several ways, depending on your use case.
+You can create, view, modify, and delete namespaces in the {{site.data.keyword.cloud_notm}} console or {{site.data.keyword.cloud_notm}} CLI.
+You can push and pull images by using using third party tools such as [Docker](https://www.docker.com/){: external}, [Podman](https://podman.io/){: external}, [Skopeo](https://skopeo.org/){: external}, [ORAS](https://oras.land/){: external}, [regctl](https://regclient.org/usage/regctl/){: external}, and [Crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane){: external}.
+You can also use the {{site.data.keyword.cloud_notm}} SDKs to manipulate the registry.

+Authenticating automation with long-lived credentials :   Use API keys (either user API keys or service ID API keys) with IAM access policies.
+API keys are the preferred method for automation and Kubernetes clusters.
+For more information, see [Accessing your namespaces in automation](/docs/Registry?topic=Registry-registry_access#registry_access_automating).

+Authenticating interactive access
+:   The `ibmcloud` command uses IAM refresh tokens for session access when you are working interactively with the registry.
+You can use the `ibmcloud cr login` command to set up refresh token access with Docker, Podman, and other clients.
+For more information, see [Accessing your namespaces interactively](/docs/Registry?topic=Registry-registry_access#registry_access_interactive).

+All access methods require appropriate IAM access policies.
+For more information about setting up access policies, see [Defining IAM access policies](/docs/Registry?topic=Registry-user).

 ## How do I obtain image pull credentials for {{site.data.keyword.registryshort}}?
 {: #faq_credentials}